umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/extension-points/extension-api-for-querying.md

 For indexing, both the `GetFieldValues()` and `GetFields()` methods play a crucial role in defining how the data should be indexed and made searchable.
 The `GetFieldValues()` method is responsible for retrieving the value of the _'Featured'_ field of content items of type _'author'_.
 Then creating an `IndexFieldValue` with the appropriate field value (`"y"` for featured, `"n"` otherwise) which will be used when populating the index. `GetFields()` defines the `"featured"` field in the **DeliveryApiContentIndex**, allowing for efficient and accurate searching.

-Since our custom query option modifies the index structure, we will need to rebuild the **DeliveryApiContentIndex** by navigating to the "Examine Management" dashboard in the "Settings" section.
+Since our custom query option modifies the index structure, we will need to rebuild the **DeliveryApiContentIndex**.
+You can find it by navigating to the "Examine Management" dashboard in the "Settings" section.
 After that, we can make a request to the Delivery API query endpoint as follows:

 **Request**